Ranking among peer institutions

 - To meet the growing demand for graduates with specialized skill sets, the Master in Management in Finance (MMF) and the Master of Management in Analytics (MMA), were launched in 2016 and 2018 respectively.
 The Master of Management in Retailing (MMR) will welcome its first cohort in 2021.

 - In January 2018, the Donald E. Armstrong Building opened its doors to our MBA and Masters students.
 The Armstrong Building has grown the Faculty's footprint by almost 20% and liberated space for our BCom students in the Bronfman Building.

 - The new Bensadoun School of Retail Management will be the most recent addition to the Bronfman Building.
 Made possible by a $25 million donation from the Bensadoun Family Foundation, BSRM will be an interdisciplinary, state-of-the-art school that puts Desautels at the forefront of retail management education and research.

 An unrivaled undergraduate program

-With over 6,000 applicants and 50% of our student body coming from outside of Canada, our BCom program continues to be one of the most selective and international undergraduate management education programs in the world.
+With over 7,000 applicants and 50% of our student body coming from outside Canada, our BCom program continues to be one of the most selective and international undergraduate management education programs in the world.
 The opening of the new Armstrong building has liberated over 10,000 ft.² of space for our BCom students in the Bronfman Building while providing BCom students additional teaching & studying spaces in the Armstrong Concourse.